GustavoSilvera/ConvNeuralNet/README.md

 ### Prerequisites (tty)
 - g++ with a bash terminal
 ## Installation: (graphical)
 For the graphical interface you will need OpenFrameworks and there is an automated script (OF_install.sh) that will download everything and setup the OF directory as required by the program.
 The script was written on a Ubuntu derivative, however to run on Arch/fedora/Debian there are similar install_dependencies scripts in the OF directory (refer to the OF_install.sh script).
-Then run `graphical.sh` in the project directory, then enter `bin` to run the `graphical` executable.
+Then run `install_graphical.sh` in the project directory, then enter `bin` to run the `graphical` executable.
 ## Installation (tty)
-Execute `terminal.sh` in the project directory to create the binary and enter `bin` to run `terminal`
+Execute `install_tty.sh` in the project directory to create the binary and enter `bin` to run `ConvNeuralNet`

 ## Usage
 To use custom datasets simply modify/replace the data.txt file in `data/`.